(Disclaimer: this post may contain affiliate links meaning I get a commission for recommending the products to you guys. Read full disclaimer here).

 2. Web hosting

 A web host is a place where you build and write your blog.
 It stores all your information and allows you to publish it to the internet where users can access it.
-Most web hosting services you need to pay for (this blog is on Bluehost)
+Most web hosting services you need to pay for (if you are starting out with little money, I recommend starting on Bluehost)

 It is better to get a paid web hosting and not a free one.
 If you are thinking about scaling your blog and making money from it, you need to have the paid version.
 With a free version, you can't do much with it.